binary-manu/binary-is-better/_drafts/remote-android-debugging.md

 `45555` and forward them to port `5555` on `localhost`, were the emulator is listening.

-Note the `fork` option on the listening port: without it, `socat` will exit as soon as the first incoming connection is closed.
-If your `adb` disconnect and then tries to reconnect, it will no longer be able to do so because `socat` has terminated.
+Note the `fork` option on the listening port: without it, `socat` would exit as soon as the first incoming connection is closed.
+If `adb` disconnects and then tries to reconnect, it will no longer be able to do so because `socat` has terminated.
 This option ensures that `socat` will keep running in face of multiple reconnections.